Net Operating Profit After Tax (NOPAT)

 Common Beginner Mistakes

-Avoid these errors when calculating NOPAT:
+Avoid these critical errors when analyzing NOPAT:

 - Using Net Income instead of Operating Income (EBIT) as the starting point.